ReactPoland/React-Convention-Book/text/909_React_Convention.md

 https://github.com/przeor/ReactC/commit/f836fd4f2eccec2a3740e875247abc7870efa245
 ```

-## Reorder an item on the dashboard list
+## Reorder an item on the dashboard list (pure React Drag and Drop example)

 We will implement the reordering in a proper React way without using any external reordering components or libraries.